Utopia7017/utopia/README.md

 ## Setting up Firebase for backend services (Authentication , database and storage )

 - Go to Firebase authentication section and enable Email/Password method for authentication
 - Go to Firebase Realtime database and create a new database in test mode .
-Copy the API url and paste it into `lib/utils/constants.dart` .
+Copy the API url and paste it into `.env` file you just created .
 - Go to Firebase Firestore database and create a new database in test mode.
 - Go to Firebase Firestore Storage and create a new database in test mode.

+## Issues
+Please file specific issues, bugs, or feature requests in our issues section.

+## Contribution
+Please go through the contribution guide before raising any pull request.

 ## Project Admin
 <table>